 Algebra 1, Algebra 2, Honors Algebra 2, Geometry, Honors Geometry, Precalculus, Honors Precalculus, Accelerated Honors Precalculus and Honors Differential Calculus, AP Calculus AB, AP Calculus BC, Honors Multivariable Calculus, AP Statistics

 Electives: Grades 10-12

 Advanced Geometry, Probability, Statistics: Graphical Display of Data, Statistics: Hypothesis Testing, Finance & Math 1, Finance & Math 2, Chicago Social Justice in Action, Advanced Topics

 The upper school science program focuses the attention of the students on the key concepts of science and stresses the processes of science.
 Through hands- on lab work, traditional and multimedia lectures and group discussion, students develop problem-solving and critical-thinking skills.
 Students must successfully complete three years of science study, including one year each of: Physics, Chemistry and Biology.
 Electives are generally open to students in grade 11–12.

 Grades 11 & 12

-Biology, Honors Biology, Honors Advanced Biology, AP Chemistry, AP Environmental Science, Advanced Physics, AP Physics C, Human Anatomy & Physiology 1 & 2, Medicinal Chemistry 1 & 2, Organic & Biological Chemistry 1 & 2, Philosophy of Science, Stellar Astronomy, Cosmology
+Biology, Honors Biology, Honors Advanced Biology; Genetics and Evolution, Honors Advanced Biology; Ecology and Evolution, AP Chemistry, AP Physics C; Mechanics, AP Physics C: Electricity and Magnetism, Human Anatomy & Physiology 1 & 2, Medicinal Chemistry 1 & 2, Neuropsychology, Stellar Astronomy, Cosmology